 The Reaction of Church and State

-While the church had previously faced the negative depictions of Mormons in dime novels and plays in the 19th century, the increased exposure of early 20th-century motion pictures made it harder for the church to adequately defend itself against the negative depictions released on screens across Europe and the United States.
+While the Latter-day Saint church had previously faced the negative depictions of Mormons in dime novels and plays in the 19th century, the increased exposure of early 20th-century motion pictures made it harder for the church to adequately defend itself against the negative depictions released on screens across Europe and the United States.
 Mormon missionaries first countered these films in Great Britain and Denmark by passing out tracts at screenings of A Victim of the Mormons in late 1911.
 One such pamphlet handed out in Great Britain offered two hundred pounds to anyone who could produce evidence that a missionary had kidnapped British women and taken them back to Utah.
-While the tracts handed out by largely Utah Mormon missionaries in Europe sought to give moviegoers the church’s vision of themselves, these efforts did little to dissuade theater owners to pull these films off their screens.
+While the tracts handed out by largely Utah Mormon missionaries in Europe sought to give moviegoers the church’s vision of themselves, these efforts did little to dissuade theater owners from showing these films to packed movie houses.